shengyuan-lu/ZotMeal-iOS/README.md

 - Dark mode support

 ## License Statement
-ZotMeal (iOS) is not open source.
+ZotMeal (iOS) is NOT open source.
 It is a freeware developed and owned by Shengyuan Lu, who choose to publish the code for educational and transparency purposes.
+Any reuse, distribution, modification of the software requires written permission from Shengyuan Lu.

+## Contributing to ZotMeal iOS
+Currently, this repository is not for open contribution.
+Please contact Shengyuan Lu prior if you want to initiate a pull request.
+Unwanted pull requests will be denied and the user be blocked.
+This is to ensure the integrity of this repo.

 ## Links
 Download it on [Apple App Store](https://apps.apple.com/us/app/zotmeal/id1551606266).